Stress, Cortisol & Menopause Weight Gain

 • Dosage consistency

-Always introduce adaptogens gradually and monitor how your body responds.
+Introduce adaptogens gradually and monitor your response.

 Conclusion